 Major differences between housing ETFs (XHB vs ITB)

 There are two primary homebuilder ETFs, SPDR S&P Homebuilders (XHB) and iShares Dow Jones US Home construction (ITB).
 On the surface both look very similar with similar number of 30 holdings in the ETF.
-However the break down the housing ETFs sector exposure shows each index fund focuses on a particular aspect of the home building sector.
+However the Homebuilder ETF sector exposure breakdown shows each Homebuilder ETF focuses on a particular aspect of the home building sector.

 XHB shows the S&P homebuilder ETF invests in stocks that revolves around the home building construction.
 Home building construction stocks makes up the largest sector exposure of XHB accounting for 26% of the ETF.
 A large portion of the remaining fund invests in stocks that provides home renovation, improvement and services.